csnoboa/csnoboa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Atos, as Developer JR
+- 🔭 I’m currently working at Mercado Libre, as Backend Developer.

 - 🌱 I’m always learning Python and Flutter